Thursday, May 02 | Interoperability, Legislative/Policy, Thought Leadership, Post-Acute Care, Care Coordination

 Experts Share What's to Come in Home Care and Hospice - Part 5

-By Lisa Remington, President of the Remington Health Strategy Group and Publisher of the Remington Report
+By Lisa Remington, President and Publisher, Remington Report

 In the previous part of this series, we heard from the managing director of The Braff Group, Mark Kulik.
 Kulik gave great insight to honor the theme of the series: what trends and changes could affect the home health and hospice industry in the next one, three and five years?